ksu-cs-textbooks/cis527/content/3-core-networking-services/07-ubuntu-network-configuration.md

 Once in the **Settings** menu, click the **Gear** icon next to the connection you'd like to configure.
 The **Details** tab will show you the details of the current connection, including the IP address, MAC address, default gateway, and any DNS servers.
 On the **Identity** tab, you'll see that you can edit the name of the connection, as well as the MAC address.

 To change the network settings, click the **IPv4** tab.
 Here, you can choose to input a manual IP address.
 If I select that option, I'll have to enter an IP address, subnet mask, and default gateway.
-For the IP address, I'll just make sure that it isn't in use on the network by picking one outside the DHCP range used by VMWare.
-The subnet mask and default gateway should be the same as the ones you found in the VMWare network settings earlier.
+For the IP address, I'll just make sure that it isn't in use on the network by picking one outside the DHCP range used by VMware.
+The subnet mask and default gateway should be the same as the ones you found in the VMware network settings earlier.
 Finally, we'll need to enter some DNS servers.
 Typically, you can just enter the same IP address as your default gateway, as most routers also can act as DNS resolvers as well.
 You can also use other DNS servers, such as those from OpenDNS or Google, as described in the Lab 3 assignment.

 Once you have made your changes, click the green Apply button in the upper-right corner to apply your changes.
 If everything is successful, I should still be able to access the internet.
 Let's open a web browser, just to be sure.